CenturyLinkCloud/bpformation/README.md

 ### Blueprint Update

-Update an existing Blueprint my applying a modified json definition.
+Update an existing Blueprint by applying a modified json definition.
 Updates may take several minutes to replicate and reach global consistency.
 The source json must include the metadata.id and all unique ids/uuids as currently exist in the installed Blueprint or else where will be consistency errors and possible Blueprint failure.
 Recommendation is to always start with an [export](#blueprintexport) and modify that rather than generating an update json from scratch.